 I've written extensively about how to get laid off in order to get a severance package and ultimately live a more purposeful life.
-While learning how to get laid off is a fantastic way to learn how to never get laid off, in this post I'd like to share some direct advice on how to excel in the workplace so you can make more money, get promoted faster, and reach financial independence sooner.
+While learning how to get laid off is a fantastic way to learn how to never get laid off, in this post I'd like to share some direct advice on how to get paid and promoted faster.

 So, what are my credentials for advising people how to get ahead in the workplace?
 I'll sum it up this way: at the age of 27, I made Vice President at my Wall Street firm from a non-target, public school with no connections.

 The VP title is generally reserved for people with at least eight years of experience out of college, or with at least three years of experience after attending business school.
 I had just finished up my fifth year out of college and my first year of part-time business school before getting the nod.